TimeATronics/Encrypt0/README.md

 •	However, there is a possibility that the .exe file is considered a malware by your antivirus software. *(Encrypt0 is not malware, its source code is available for everyone to see.)* If such a situation arises, please refer to your antivirus software’s manual to create an exception for the file “main.exe”.

-#### UNIX:
+#### GNU/Linux:

-•	To run the application, extract the Encrypt0 folder from the downloaded compressed folder and store it somewhere on the device’s hard disk. *(You can use the “tar” utility to extract the folder.)*
+•	To run the application, extract the "Linux" folder from the downloaded compressed folder and store it somewhere on the device’s hard disk. *(You can use the “unzip” utility to extract the folder.)*

 •	Enter the Encrypt0 folder and run “main”. *(This is the executable for Encrypt0)*